 CIS 115.
-PRESENTATION GRAPHICS SOFTWARE APPLICATIONS (3 credits)
+PRESENTATION GRAPHICS SOFTWARE APPLICATIONS (3 credits) PREREQUISITE: As required by program.
 This course provides students with hands-on experience using presentation graphics software.
 Students will develop skills common to most presentation graphics software by developing a wide variety of presentations.
 Emphasis is on planning, developing, and editing functions associated with presentations.